iwatake2222/NaggingReminder/readme.md

 - Take picture

 ### not yet
-- Notify (unable to run as a service with PhoneGap)
+- Notify (unable to run as a service with PhoneGap...)
 - Post a tweet on twitter

 ![Usecase Diagram](docs/usecase.jpg)